Chronic kidney disease: Prognosis

+Survival without dialysis

+Survival rates of CKD are generally longer with dialysis than without (having only conservative kidney management).
+However, from the age of 80 and in elderly patients with comorbidities, there is no difference in survival between the two groups.
+Quality of life might be better for people without dialysis.

+People who had decided against dialysis treatment when reaching end-stage chronic kidney disease could survive several years and experience improvements in their mental well-being in addition to sustained physical well-being and overall quality of life until late in their illness course.
+However, use of acute care services in these cases is common, and the intensity of end-of-life care is highly variable among people opting out of dialysis.

 Epidemiology

-About one in ten people have chronic kidney disease.
-In Canada 1.9 to 2.3 million people were estimated to have CKD in 2008.
-CKD affected an estimated 16.8% of U.S. adults aged 20 years and older in the period from 1999 to 2004.
+About one in ten people has chronic kidney disease.
+In Canada, 1.9 to 2.3 million people were estimated to have CKD in 2008.
+CKD affected an estimated 13.9% of U.S. adults aged 18 years and older in the period from 2017 to 2020.
 In 2007 8.8% of the population of Great Britain and Northern Ireland had symptomatic CKD.

 Chronic kidney disease was the cause of 956,000 deaths globally in 2013, up from 409,000 deaths in 1990.